-I have not located any birth records for these children yet.
+I have not located any birth records for these children and its unlikely I ever will.
 So I’m dependent on census records, and finding them very frustrating.
 Even page-by-page perusals of certain Massachusetts and New York state census records reveal nothing in 1865.
-In 1870, we find, in the Federal Census, Catherine married for the third time, in Massachusetts, and living with her new husband and Hattie, as well as my g-grandfather, Miles Edward, born in 1864.
+In 1870, we find, in the Federal Census, mother Catherine married for the third time, in Massachusetts, and living with her new husband and Hattie, as well as my g-grandfather, Miles Edward, born in 1864.
 I don’t know what happened.
 The Civil War was going on, but I find no record of Edward’s death.

 But where was Anna Jean in 1870?
 She would have been 17, and part of a now stable, but not wealthy, family that owned a small farm in Sterling, Mass.
 Three possibilities come to mind: (1) with her father and still-missing brother William, (2) away at school (seems unlikely) or (3) working and living in some other location.
 Wherever she was, she should be in the federal census but I have not found her yet.